krayzpipes/txt-ferret/README.md

     $ txtferret scan ../fake_ccn_data.txt
     2017:05:20-00:26:18:-0400 PASSED sanity and matched regex - Filter: fake_ccn_account_filter, Line 1, String: 100102030405060708094
     ```
-- **log_level:**
-    - This is the log level which you wish to use. `INFO` will only provide output for filters that
-    have matched AND passed the associated sanity check(s). `DEBUG` will log both matched/checked filters
-    as well as filters that matched but did NOT pass the sanity check(s).
-    - **CLI** - The `-l` switch will allow you to change log levels:
-    ```bash
-    $ txtferret scan ../fake_ccn_data.txt
-    2019:05:20-00:36:00:-0400 PASSED sanity and matched regex - Filter: fake_ccn_account_filter, Line 1, String: 100102030405060708094

-    $ txtferret scan -l DEBUG ../fake_ccn_data.txt
-    2019:05:20-01:02:07:-0400 PASSED sanity and matched regex - Filter: fake_ccn_account_filter, Line 1, String: 100102030405060708094
-    2019:05:20-01:02:07:-0400 FAILED sanity and matched regex - Filter: fake_ccn_account_filter, Line: 2
-    ```
 - **summarize**
     - If set to true, the script will only output a list of three data points:
         - The number of matches that did not pass sanity checks.